 Abbie: Ha, not too likely.

 Max: Why not?
 (Beat) Oh, shit, I just realised what I did.

 Abbie: Let me tell you a bit about my family.

 During the following, Max will take on the personalities of the brothers introduced.

-Abbie: There’s me, the youngest, then there’s my four brothers: Gavin, who’s two years older than me; Finley and Marcus, the twins, who are both six years older, and then, finally: Darren, who, in spite of the full, navel-reaching beard, tapestry of tattoos running up both arms and neck, and the fact he’s on first-name terms with most policemen in our town, is still mummy’s little sweetheart.
-I don’t think those four have ever doubted what they are.
-Every car drive was spent listening to the same argument: breasts or arse?
+Abbie: I’m the youngest of five; there’s me, and then my four big brothers: Gavin, who’s two years older than me; Finley and Marcus, the twins, who are both six years older, and then, finally: Darren, who, in spite of the full, navel-reaching beard, tapestry of tattoos running up both arms and neck, and the fact he’s on first-name terms with most policemen in our town, is still ‘mummy’s little sweetheart’.
+I don’t think those four have ever doubted what or who they are.
+Oh, no, they know exactly what they like.
+Every car drive was spent listening to the same old argument: breasts or arse?
 To this day we still don’t have a clear winner.
 But loser?
-Oh, yes.
-Who doesn’t feel empowered after having their entire gender related to a bucket of fried meat?
+Well, who doesn’t feel empowered after having their entire gender related to a bucket of fried meat?
 The idea of not being interested had never even crossed their minds.
 And as for mum, well, after spending so long raising a tribe of boys, she was a bit ill-equipped to deal with a girl.
 I mean, her version of The Talk, was:

 Max becomes the Mum.